 For 48 hours after your child receives chemo, all body fluids can contain these drugs.
 During this time, all caregivers must follow safety precautions.
-A nurse will place a yellow armband on your child when he starts receiving chemo or another drug that could pose a hazard to caregivers.
-The nurse will write a dates and times on the armband to remind everyone of when the 48-hour precautions will begin and when they will end.
+A nurse will place a yellow sticker on your child’s armband when starting the chemo or any other drug that could pose a hazard to caregivers.
+The sticker will tell staff members your child has received chemo within the past 48 hours.

 During this time, please do not put your child’s body fluids in the regular trash.
 The staff will place these fluids in chemo hazard bags and dispose of the bags in a hazardous drug waste container.
 If your child uses the toilet during this time, please ask the staff to flush the toilet.

 If your child is at the hospital as an outpatient, you should wear gloves if you handle your child’s vomit, blood, urine, or bowel movements, including diapers.

 Safety away from the hospital